-CopşaMare.Life supports local families working all year round to make an honest living here, at home, in the village.
+CopşaMare.Life supports local families working all year round, here, at home.

 Once dominated by German-speaking settlers, Copşa Mare today is an entirely Romanian village.

 The departing Transylvanian Saxons left behind an impressive fortified church, lots of fine farmhouses and an extraordinarily well-husbanded landscape.

 There is so much common wealth to conserve here.
 But the most valuable part of it all, in our opinion, is the unspoilt landscape, a place of great beauty & staggering biodiversity.
 Visitors are quite simply astonished and thankful that it still exists.

 Tourism has a role to play in conserving these treasures.
 The income its brings should supplement, not replace livelihoods from farming.

 Real, local participation in the emerging tourist economy, that is to say locally owned guesthouses and food production, is the lasting way to strengthen the ability of future generations of Copşeni to meet their needs without having to go abroad for work for long spells.

 This is the only way to ensure that Copşa Mare is a village in which people can and want to live & raise their families, and not merely a lovely place to have a holiday.

 A fine example of this is the Cocoş family.
 Florin & Marieta Cocoş have refused to sell their home to an outsider, and instead, they have planted some 800 walnut saplings on their land near the village, a magnificent, long term investment in their future here.

 The Cocoş family are not the only ones determined to build a better future for themselves at home.
 There is today a short but growing number of local householders that offer visitors the chance to share in the life of the village.
 Locally owned accommodation, excellent homegrown food & dairy products, Transylvanian craft work, and above all, good company may all be found - just look out for the signs reading CopşaMare.Life!